spiral/docs/docs/en/extension/sentry.md

 ```bash
 composer require spiral/sentry-bridge
 ```
-After installing the, you need to add the bootloader from the package to your application.
+After installing the package, you need to add the bootloader from the package to your application.
 The package provides two
 bootloaders: `Spiral\Sentry\Bootloader\SentryReporterBootloader` and `Spiral\Sentry\Bootloader\SentryBootloader`.

 ### Sentry as a reporter